zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/no-index/README.md

 <PageHeader />

-The **NO.INDEX** keyword indicates to the query processor that any index which exist should be ignored.
+The **NO.INDEX** keyword indicates to the query processor that any index which exist should be ignored in the processing of this query.

 ## Syntax